Raffaella Buonsanti: Career

-Buonsanti received in 2006 her Master's degree in chemistry from the University of Bari, Italy, with a thesis supervised by Pantaleo Davide Cozzoli and Angela Agostiano.
+Buonsanti received in 2006 her master's degree in chemistry from the University of Bari, Italy, with a thesis supervised by Pantaleo Davide Cozzoli and Angela Agostiano.
 She then joined the research group of Pantaleo Davide Cozzoli at University of Salento, Italy, and graduated in 2010 with a PhD in nanoscience.
 In 2010, she moved as a postdoctoral researcher to the Molecular Foundry of the Materials Science Department at Lawrence Berkeley National Laboratory, where she became project scientist in 2012.
 In 2013, she gained a position as tenure-track staff scientist at the Joint Center for Artificial Photosynthesis at Lawrence Berkeley National Laboratory.
-She was appointed as a tenure-track assistant Professor at École Polytechnique Fédérale de Lausanne in 2015 and has since lead the Laboratory of Nanochemistry for Energy located at EPFL's Valais campus in Sion, Switzerland.
-She was promoted to associate professor in 2022 and is an Editor of ACS Catalysis since 2021.
+She was appointed as a tenure-track assistant professor at École Polytechnique Fédérale de Lausanne in 2015 and has since led the Laboratory of Nanochemistry for Energy located at EPFL's Valais campus in Sion, Switzerland.
+She was promoted to associate professor in 2022 and is an editor of ACS Catalysis since 2021.